 But what is it?

-Bitcoin, created in 2009, was the first significant digital currency.
+Bitcoin, created in 2009, was the first significant virtual currency.
 Today, there is a growing number of others.
-Among the few highly recognized and used digital currencies today are Bitcoin, Bitcoin Cash, Ethereum, Litecoin, and Ripple.
+In addition to Bitcoin, a few of the more highly recognized and used virtual currencies are Bitcoin Cash, Ethereum, and Litecoin.